Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 What Is the Real Execution Speed on MT4 in the UK?

-Across our 14-trading-day forward-test on the MT4 build at all five brokers, median EUR/USD market-order execution latency from a wired Suffolk connection landed at: Capital.com 24ms, Pepperstone Razor 47ms, IG 85ms, CMC Markets 95ms, Trade Nation 110ms.
-Those are round-trip measurements (click submit on MT4 to fill confirmation in the API response), not the server-side acknowledgement times that brokers typically publish.
+Over my 14-day forward-test, median EUR/USD execution latency from a wired Suffolk connection came in at: Capital.com 24ms, Pepperstone Razor 47ms, IG 85ms, CMC Markets 95ms, Trade Nation 110ms.
+These are round-trip times (submit on MT4 to fill confirmation in the API response), not the server-side acknowledgement times brokers usually publish.

-Capital.com is the only one of the five that clears the sub-30ms bar that competitor sites cite as the EA-friendly threshold.
-Pepperstone Razor at 47ms is well within range for any non-scalping strategy; IG, CMC and Trade Nation are workable for swing-trading or news-event entries but slower than ideal for sub-1-minute scalping.
-During the 31 January 2026 NFP release, CMC's MT4 build slipped to a measured 280ms p95 (worst of the five); Trade Nation held closest to its baseline at 115ms.
+Only Capital.com clears the sub-30ms bar competitor sites cite as EA-friendly.
+Pepperstone Razor at 47ms is fine for any non-scalping strategy; IG, CMC and Trade Nation work for swing or news-event entries but are slower than ideal for sub-1-minute scalping.
+During the 31 January 2026 NFP release, CMC's MT4 build slipped to a measured 280ms p95 (worst of the five); Trade Nation held closest to baseline at 115ms.

 Will a UK Broker Give Me a Free VPS for MT4?

-Yes, at Pepperstone, with a volume threshold most retail traders never meet.
-The free LD5 Equinix VPS is offered to clients hitting roughly 15+ standard lots per month on average.
-I qualified in week 3 of testing through EA-driven volume; latency improved from 47ms before VPS to about 31ms after on identical EA trades.
-The qualifying-month maintenance friction is real: drop below the volume threshold for a calendar month and access pauses until the next month rebuilds the volume.
+Yes, at Pepperstone - but the volume threshold is one most retail traders never meet.
+The free LD5 Equinix VPS goes to clients averaging roughly 15+ standard lots per month.
+I qualified in week 3 through EA-driven volume, and latency improved from 47ms to about 31ms on identical trades.
+The maintenance friction is real: drop below the threshold for a calendar month and access pauses until you rebuild the volume.

-IG offers a similar free VPS structure (full details in the IG account terms), with a similar volume gate.
+IG offers a similar free VPS on a similar volume gate (details in IG's account terms).
 Capital.com, CMC and Trade Nation do not currently offer free VPS for retail UK accounts.
-If you are running a VPS-dependent strategy and you are not hitting 15+ lots a month consistently, budget for a paid VPS (typically £15-30 per month for an LD4 or LD5 instance from a third-party provider).
+If you run a VPS-dependent strategy and are not consistently hitting 15+ lots a month, budget for a paid VPS - typically £15-30 per month for an LD4 or LD5 instance from a third-party provider.

 Should I Migrate to MetaTrader 5?

 Probably not, for most UK retail traders.
-MT5 has more instruments per terminal, multi-asset margin, a built-in economic calendar, and 21 timeframes versus MT4's 9.
-MT4 has 18+ years of community-built EAs, custom indicators, and brokers' own MT4-build optimisations.
-If you have an existing EA library you have built on MQL4, the cost of porting (we measured a 280-line MQL4 EA at roughly 4 hours to port to MQL5, plus a 14-day re-test cycle) typically exceeds the marginal benefit of MT5's feature set.
+MT5 has more instruments per terminal, multi-asset margin, a built-in economic calendar and 21 timeframes versus MT4's 9.
+MT4 has 18+ years of community-built EAs, custom indicators and brokers' own build optimisations.
+If you already have an MQL4 EA library, the porting cost - I measured a 280-line EA at roughly 4 hours to convert to MQL5, plus a 14-day re-test - usually outweighs the marginal benefit of MT5's feature set.

 The exception is if you trade exchange-listed instruments (futures, equities) where MT5's depth-of-market window adds genuine information you cannot get on MT4.
 For MT4 versus MT5 specifically, see our MT4 versus MT5 comparison; for the alternative ranking of UK brokers focused on MT5, see our best MT5 brokers UK page.